morganmuell/MiamiAnoles_ReactionNorms/README.md

 Code for analyzing reaction norm evolution in a community of invasive *Anolis* lizards in Miami, FL, USA.

 Citation:
 Muell MR, Hall JM, Smith KV, Oaks JR, Wolak ME, and DA Warner.
 In press.
-Intraspecific variation indicates neutral evolution in thermal developmental plasticity across seven species of Anolis lizards.
+Comparison of thermal developmental plasticity among seven recently sympatric Anolis species: insights into the evolution of reaction norms.
 Evolution.

 ## Guide to Repository: